jakepmacbeth/Wolves-Analytics/README.md

 # bulls-analytics
-NBA analytics pipeline for Bulls game reports, modeling, and drift monitoring
+NBA analytics pipeline for Bulls game reports and modeling.